deckhouse/deckhouse/modules/460-log-shipper/docs/README.md

 ![log-shipper centralized](../../images/460-log-shipper/log_shipper_centralized.png)

-* Less resources are used on worker nodes
+* Fewer resources are used on worker nodes.
-* Users can configure any possible mappings for aggregators and send logs to many more storages
+* Users can configure any possible mappings for aggregators and send logs to many more storages.
-* Dedicated nodes for aggregates can be scaled up and down on loading changes
+* Dedicated nodes for aggregates can be scaled up and down on loading changes.

 ### Log filters